 Note that these scores are specific to your customers as tracked by your Zeta CDP account.

 Since the engagement scores are calculated as a sum of the events per user, they can range between 0 to infinite.
 The higher the score, the higher is the level of user engagement.

 By associating specific audience properties to respective score ranges, you can create customized experiences to make your customers feel special.
 For instance, an engagement score ranging between 0 to 100 can be considered a low engagement tier, 101-400 a mid-engagement tier, and that above 401 will make up a high engagement tier.
-Every website will have a different range of scores depending on its number of pages and the overall engagement behavior of its users.
+Every website will have a different range of scores depending on the number of pages and the overall engagement behavior of its users.

 Play around with the ranges to find the right distribution of users across the segmentations.